dimazest/fowler.corpora/docs/quick_start.rst

 A general workflow is the following:

 1. Decide what the target words are.
-2. Think of context words, possibly by extracting the (tagged) token counts from the corpus
+2. Think of context words, possibly by extracting the (tagged) token counts from the corpus.
-3. Extract the co-occurrence counts as an initial space
+3. Extract the co-occurrence counts as an initial space.
 4. Optionally modify the co-occurrence space, for example, by applying the PPMI weighting scheme.
 5. Run an experiment.